-Bluehost and DreamHost are among the most popular and well-known hosting companies in the world.
-We each have a devoted follow-up and many web developers, advertisers and business owners alike would confess to one or the other being a good host, but this raises the question— which hosting company (Bluehost or DreamHost) is really the king of the hill?
+Bluehost and DreamHost are among the most popular and well-known hosting companies globally.
+We each have a devoted follow-up.
+Many web developers, advertisers, and business owners alike would confess to one or the other being a good host, but this raises the question— which hosting company (Bluehost or DreamHost) is the king of the hill?

-I went ahead and exposed each host to a series of performance tests over the span of 12 months to really get some good objective data to help answer this very issue.
-In addition, I have been developing technical websites for over 10 years, so you will get my expert opinion on the topic.
+I exposed each host to a series of performance tests over 12 months to get some good objective data to help answer this issue.
+In addition, I have been developing technical websites for over 10 years, so that you will get my expert opinion on the topic.

-That makes Cybersguards special is that I’m not going to recommend a host depending on the fees they provide or a host I don’t have personal experience with under whatever conditions.
-One of the biggest issues in the web hosting reviews industry is that many bloggers are just arbitrarily promoting or “recommending” whichever host pays the most in referral commissions irrespective of their consistency, and I hate it— I expected Cybers Guards to be special.
+Cybersguards are unique because I’m not going to recommend a host depending on their fees or a host I don’t have personal experience with under whatever conditions.
+One of the most significant issues in the web hosting reviews industry is that many bloggers are just arbitrarily promoting or “recommending” whichever host pays the most in referral commissions irrespective of their consistency, and I hate it— I expected Cybers Guards to be unique.

 DreamHost vs Bluehost: Competition Classes

-It is a good idea to try to keep the measuring stick as simple and fair as possible when doing any form of side-by-side contrast.
+It is good to keep the measuring stick as fair and straightforward as possible when making any side-by-side contrast.
 To do this, I typically prefer contrasting two different hosts using the same parameters.
-I do this to make it easy to interpret all parallels from one to the other and to provide a simple overview of each host.
-Of eg, if you want to compare Bluehost vs HostGator, and then Bluehost vs DreamHost, you can do this on this website and it’s good to see that all comparisons use the same general criterion.
+I do this to make it easy to interpret all parallels from one to the other and provide a simple overview of each host.
+E.g., if you want to compare Bluehost vs. HostGator and then Bluehost vs. DreamHost, you can do this on this website, and it’s good to see that all comparisons use the same general criterion.

-I like to look at five main categories when contrasting any two web hosting services.
+I like to look at five primary categories when contrasting any two web hosting services.
 These are the following categories:

 - Web Performance/Server Speed